kushalSB/Web-Server-From-Scratch/README.md

     - in the file serving_html_file.py we send different html files for different requests
     - to send an html file, just attach the byte encoded html file to reponse and send it

+### Responding with Multiple files

+    - here we send html,js and css file
+    - to do so, one must send each files seperately i.e if i want to send main.js file i send it when path /main.js is requested...
+    - i can request this by just putting src="localhost:8000/main.js" and the file will be loaded